November and December are the most festive times of the year, filled with family, friends, and feasting.

 First, set up your fryer outdoors, away from buildings,plants, or other flammable items.
 Additionally, make sure you keep a fireextinguisher or two handy, just in case.
 Beware of oil overflow, which canhappen when the turkey is too large for your frying vessel.

 Check your bird for ice inside and out and dry your turkeythoroughly before putting it in the oil.
 Adding water of any kind to hot oilcan cause dangerous splatter and oil overflow.

 Also, while it may take less time to deep-fry a turkey thanto roast it, cleanup will be a bigger problem.
 You’ll need to consider how todispose of or store your used cooking oil.

 Nevertheless, a deep-fried turkey on your next holiday menucan be delicious and spectacular for you and your guests.
 If you’re a seasonedcook with plenty of outdoor space, you should give it a try.

 How to Cool and Carve Your Turkey

-can find lots of carving tips online, but they all boil down to these simplesteps:
+Once the meat has rested, it’s time to carve the turkey.
+Youcan find lots of carving tips online, but they all boil down to these simplesteps: